UMM-CSci-3601-S25/backend-lab-antonmackenzie/LABTASKS.md

 - [ ] :question: _7_ Describe what happens when you filter users by age in the client.

   - [ ] What exactly is the request that is sent to the server?
+  **It directs to the port hosted on this computer (http://localhost:4567/api).
+Then, the request fetches the users as indicated by (/users) and uses a ? as a indication to filter out a set of data with a given filter (e.g., age, ?age=x).**
   - [ ] How does the server react to the request?
+  **The server retrieves the data from the database by sending a endpoint query that fits the filter applied.**
   - [ ] What reply does the database send back to the server?
+   **The database sends back a JSON file with the filtered out data or an error message explaining why it failed to retrieve the desired query.**
   - [ ] What is the response to the client?
+   **The server sends a response to the client's web browser.
+Then, that response gets interpreted client-side.**